Quick start for catalog administrators

 Attach questionnaire forms to service workflows

 Service catalog administrators and internal service suppliers can create question forms for BMC Digital Workplace users to complete when submitting requests.
-Questionnaires share a many to one relationship with workflows.
-Different services can display unique question sets which are associated with the same workflow.
+Questionnaires share a many-to-one relationship with workflows.
+Different services can display unique question sets that are associated with the same workflow.
 Be aware that when you delete a workflow, all questions associated with that workflow are deleted as well.